jingjingwang/civic-marketplace/README.md

 The check the website in localhost:8000.

-You can also run:
+You can also do:

 `python manage.py runserver host:port`

 but may need to add the `host` in `ALLOWED_HOSTS` in `civic_marketplace/settings.py`.

 ## Connect to Google Cloud Platform

-`./cloud_sql_proxy -instances="catalyst-market:us-central1:catalyst"=tcp:3306`
+`./cloud_sql_proxy -instances="catalyst-market:us-central1:catalyst"=tcp:3307`

-This launches a local service listening on 3306, which connects to our instance on Google Cloud Platform.
+This launches a local service listening on 3307, which connects to our instance on Google Cloud Platform.
 Change the port number if needed.

-To connect to the local service *and thus also our cloud instance*, run:
+To connect to the local service **and thus also our cloud instance**, run:

-`mysql -h 127.0.0.1 --port 3306 -u [MYSQL_USER] -p` then enter `[MYSQL_PASSWORD]`
+`mysql -h 127.0.0.1 --port 3307 -u [MYSQL_USER] -p` then enter `[MYSQL_PASSWORD]`

-Notice: *ALL CHANGES MADE HERE APPLY TO OUR CLOUD INSTANCE*
+Notice: **ALL CHANGES MADE HERE APPLY TO OUR CLOUD INSTANCE**

 ## Deploy to Google Cloud Platform